froboy/yusaopeny_docs/content/en/docs/user-documentation/schedules/simple-schedules/_index.md

 Once content is added to the schedule, you have several options for showing it to users:

+1. Place the [Simple Schedule block](../../layout-builder/simple-schedule) on any Layout Builder page.
-1. All items added via the Simple Schedule will be shown in [Activity Finder](../activity-finder) or [Group Schedules](../group-schedules).
+2. All items added via the Simple Schedule will be shown in [Activity Finder](../activity-finder) or [Group Schedules](../group-schedules).
 Follow the directions on those pages to configure the respective components and add them to a page.
-2. Download the schedule PDF and upload it somewhere on your site.
+3. Download the schedule PDF and upload it somewhere on your site.